maxpoletaev/gorender/README.md

 # goxgl

-A purely software (no OpenGL or DirectX) 3D rasterizer, that I’m trying to build to learn some math and magic behind 3D graphics.
+A purely software (no OpenGL or DirectX) realtime 3D renderer, that I’m trying to build to learn some math and magic behind 3D graphics.
 It uses raylib for window management and delivering pixels to the screen, but all the rendering is done from scratch in Go with no external libraries.

 ![screenshot](screenshot.png)